kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `DRADownwardDeviceAttributes`
-  - Components depending on the feature gate: kube-apiserver, kubelet
-  - Enabling requires restarting kube-apiserver and kubelet with `--feature-gates=DRADownwardDeviceAttributes=true`
-  - No downtime of control plane is required for enabling/disabling (rolling restart is sufficient)
-  - Kubelet restart is required on each node
+- [x] Rollout a driver with `AttributesJSON(true)`

 ###### Does enabling the feature change any default behavior?

-No. Enabling the feature gate only adds new optional API fields (`resourceSliceAttributeRef`) to `EnvVarSource`.
-Existing Pods and workloads are unaffected.
-Users must explicitly opt in by:
+No. Enabling the feature adds new CDI mount points containing attributes of DRA devices in JSON format
-1. Using `resourceSliceAttributeRef` in Pod env vars

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature can be disabled by setting the feature gate to `false` and restarting the API server and kubelets.
+The feature can be disabled by rolling back to previoud driver version or a new version with `AttributesJSON(false)`

 **Consequences:**
-- New Pods using `resourceSliceAttributeRef` will be rejected by the API server
+- New Pods will not have the attributes available inside the pod
-- Existing running Pods with `resourceSliceAttributeRef` will continue to run, but environment variables set at container start remain unchanged
+- Existing running Pods will continue to run
-- Pods with `resourceSliceAttributeRef` cannot be updated while feature gate is disabled

-**Recommendation:** Before disabling, ensure no critical workloads depend on `resourceSliceAttributeRef` or migrate them to alternative mechanisms (e.g., annotations).
+**Recommendation:** Before disabling, make sure attributes consumers have an alternative mechanism to lookup the attributes

 ###### What happens if we reenable the feature if it was previously rolled back?

-Re-enabling the feature gate restores full functionality:
+Re-enabling the feature restores full functionality.
-- API server accepts Pods with `resourceSliceAttributeRef`

 - New Pods will work correctly
-- Existing Pods (created while feature was disabled) are unaffected unless they already use `resourceSliceAttributeRef`
+- Existing Pods (created while feature was disabled) are unaffected.

 No data migration or special handling is required.

 ###### Are there any tests for feature enablement/disablement?

 Yes:
-- Unit tests will verify API validation behavior with feature gate on/off
+- Unit tests verify files are NOT created when `AttributesJSON(false)`
-- Integration tests will verify:
+- Integration tests verify opt-in behavior with framework flag toggle
-- Pods with `resourceSliceAttributeRef` are rejected when feature gate is disabled
-- Pods with `resourceSliceAttributeRef` are accepted when feature gate is enabled
-- Kubelet correctly resolves attributes when feature gate is enabled
-- Kubelet ignores `resourceSliceAttributeRef` when feature gate is disabled
+- E2E tests validate files are present with feature on, absent with feature off

 ### Rollout, Upgrade and Rollback Planning